 The OTP segment is part of a more global two-factor authentication market evaluated at $3,5B in 2018.
 It will reach $8,9B by 2024, as revealed by a Market Research future study.

 The OTP market is estimated at $1,5B in 2018 and will reach $3,2B by 2024.

-The major players of the two-factor authentication market include Thales, Fujitsu, Suprema, OneSpan, NEC, Symantec, RSA, IDEMIA, HID, Entrust, and Google, to name a few.
+The two-factor authentication market's major players include Thales, Fujitsu, Suprema, OneSpan, NEC, Symantec, RSA, IDEMIA, HID, Entrust, and Google, to name a few.

 The hardware OTP token authentication business is a small part of the OTP market.
-Its worldwide size is estimated at $261m for 2019 and expected to reach $403m by 2025 according to Research and Markets.
+According to Research and Markets, its worldwide size is estimated at $261m for 2019 and is expected to reach $403m by 2025.